minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 Note: both failed/expired tokens and missing `verificationCode` result in a 401 (as the request could be retried with the correct token/verificationCode).
 The app will distinguish between the 2 states by looking at the body.

-### Test result retention
+### Token retention

+A token should remain valid until 40 hours after the sample time of the underlying test result.

-When a user has retrieved their test result via a token, they need to confirm in the CoronaCheck app that this is indeed the correct result that should be converted to a QR.
+Even when a user has already retrieved their test result via a token, it should remain valid.
+A reason for this is that they need to confirm in the CoronaCheck app that this is indeed the correct result that should be converted to a QR.
 This process is cancelable by the user, and is not atomic (e.g. it could fail before a QR has been generated succesfully).
-To avoid the user ending up with neither a valid code nor a valid QR, the test result should not be immediately removed after succesful retrieval.
-A grace period of 24 hours should be respected, so that if the user cancels the operation and re-enters the code later, they can still retrieve their result.
+To avoid the user ending up with neither a valid code nor a valid QR, the token should *not* be immediately removed after succesful retrieval.
+If the user cancels the operation and re-enters the code later, they can still retrieve their result.

+(The 40 hours is based on the validity of the proof of test: users who decide to load the result right before entering a venue, can still do so).

-To avoid reuse of the code by multiple phones/users, the Signer Service will only sign each test result once, based on its `unique` field, so the fact that during the 24 hour window the user could retrieve the result multiple times, is ok.
+To avoid reuse of the code by multiple phones/users, the Signer Service will only sign each test result once, based on its `unique` field, so even if during the 40 hour window the user would retrieve the result multiple times, only once it can be converted to a signed test result in the signing service.

 ### Error states